 Weaker competitors instinctively know they’ll be the customers’ choice only if they offer lower prices.
 Many simply set their prices below the other stores as a matter of habit.
 Instead of understanding their costs they grasp at every potential sale and cross their fingers that there will be a little profit left when the dust settles.

 It’s futile and suicidal to try to price below these competitors—when you drop your price, they drop theirs further.

 Most of us have been tempted to help them destroy their pesky businesses by pushing prices lower.
 It’s a pleasant daydream but a costly and usually ineffective tactic.
 New competitors would quickly fill the void like the never-ending swarm of mosquitoes from a forest.
-And prices often become entrenched at the lower levels and are difficult to restore to reasonableness.
+And retail pricing often becomes entrenched at the lower levels and is difficult to restore to reasonableness.

 Differentiation is almost always a better strategy—offer better products and services that customers are willing to pay more for.

 Price sensitive items are those bought frequently and advertised often.
 In a grocery store they might be bread, milk, and soft drinks; in a musical instrument store they include strings, reeds, and picks.
 Because customers buy them often, price differences are more apparent.

 Pricing these items low creates a value image for the store.
 Higher margins on other merchandise allow the store to cover its expenses, stay in business, and occasionally even make a profit.